skupperproject/skupper-example-patient-portal/README.md

 If your console sessions are on different machines, you may need to use `scp` or a similar tool to transfer the token.

+You can use the `skupper link status` command to check if linking succeeded.

 ## Step 7: Deploy the database